| | Because in our 12 months in government we set an

 Labour Party's emphasis on enhancing rural incomes through rural

+development.
 We believe opening up land for development in the rural

 interior will lead to the building of good roads and bridges, the supply